 Samsung Galaxy S10 5G pricing and availability

-Samsung isn’t saying anything regarding the price of the Galaxy S10 5G nor does it have anything on the specific release date.
-However, the Korean company did confirm on-stage that the handset will first be carried by Verizon Wireless when it arrives in the U.S. later this year.
-The 5G handset is also expected to be unveiled in the home country of Korea, and probably the UK, Australia, and a few other 5G-ready markets.
+The Korean company did confirm on-stage that the handset will first be carried by Verizon Wireless when it arrives in the U.S. The 5G handset has already been unveiled in the home country of Korea is also expected in more countries that include the UK, Australia, and a few other 5G-ready markets.

 For how long Verizon will retain this exclusivity in the U.S. remains unclear, but from the look of things, especially since other carriers also want in in the fun, it could last only several weeks from the time of launch.